quantumduck/sortable/readme.md

 ## Files

 Other than `classify.py`, the repository contains two files with challenge data: `listings.txt` and `products.txt`.
-There are also some results from previous runs: `output_*.txt`.
+There are also some results from previous runs saved as: `output_*.txt`.

 ## Approach